tartley/tartley.github.io/_posts/2009-08-29-copyright-and-the-crowdsourcing-of-promotional-materials.md

 gradually increasing legal boundaries, such that none of us as individuals, owns it any more.

-[Copyright used to be of limited scope.
+Copyright used to be of limited scope.
 It was designed to prevent the wholesale appropriation of creative works such as books, which were being copied and republished and sold by third parties unconnected with the author.
-This is a fairly obnoxious behaviour, and one I'm prepared to condemn, and I accept that introducing copyright to prevent it seems like a good idea.]{}
+This is a fairly obnoxious behaviour, and one I'm prepared to condemn, and I accept that introducing copyright to prevent it seems like a good idea.

-[However, since the 1970's the scope of what copyright is applicable to has expanded and expanded, way beyond its original remit.
-Instead of being triggered by the commercial activity of a large book (re)publishing entity, it is now triggered and invoked by the tiniest of non-commercial personal behaviours, not just publishing books, but giving a song to a friend, or drawing a comic for your blog in your bedroom that incorporates the distinctive likeness of a character you like.\
+However, since the 1970's the scope of what copyright is applicable to has expanded and expanded, way beyond its original remit.
+Instead of being triggered by the commercial activity of a large book (re)publishing entity, it is now triggered and invoked by the tiniest of non-commercial personal behaviours, not just publishing books, but giving a song to a friend, or drawing a comic for your blog in your bedroom that incorporates the distinctive likeness of a character you like.
-]{}

-[Things that used to be common and socially acceptable (eg. giving an album you like to a friend) are now clearly illegal and can get you sued for your life savings plus draconian life-changing conditions.
+Things that used to be common and socially acceptable (eg. giving an album you like to a friend) are now clearly illegal and can get you sued for your life savings plus draconian life-changing conditions.
 We can no longer give the songs we like to our friends.
 We can't post parts of our culture on YouTube.
 We can't put it on our blogs, or use it in any way we feel like.
 We have been unwillingly converted into pure consumers of culture, instead of participants.
-We have been robbed of something we used to have.\
+We have been robbed of something we used to have.
-]{}

 I strongly agree with Banksy, who feels that if any corporate image or logo or advert is shoved into my face in a public space (e.g.